jjchavanne/panw-partner-wiki/contents/labs/Prisma_Cloud_Enterprise_API_Tutorial.md

   --header 'x-redlock-auth: REPLACE_KEY_VALUE'
 ```

 Better!
 But still not in a format we can use for our script.
-We'll need to replace the url with our `$pcee_api_url`, then assign the filters to acceptable values, and finally pass our `pcee_auth_token` in the `--header 'x-redlock-auth: REPLACE_KEY_VALUE'`
+We'll need to replace the url with our `$pcee_API_URL`, then assign the filters to acceptable values, and finally pass our `pcee_AUTH_TOKEN` in the `--header 'x-redlock-auth: REPLACE_KEY_VALUE'`

 _Tip: For some reason our documentation has everything with `'` quotes rather than `"` quotes.
 This will cause issues with variable expansion so keep an eye out for those pitfalls._